bcgov/aqwarnings/frontend/warnings/2025-11-07_issue_pm25_obr_Burns_Lake.md

 breath, cough or wheezing, should follow the advice of their health care provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect within This is a TEST - not an actual warning.
+Open burning restrictions are now in effect within 50 km of the Burns Lake firehall.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.

-This is a TEST - not an actual warning
+Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.

-The next update will be on November 07, 2025 and posted to the province's [Air Quality Warnings webpage](https://www.gov.bc.ca/airquality).
+The next update will be on November 08, 2025 and posted to the province's [Air Quality Warnings webpage](https://www.gov.bc.ca/airquality).